Babies still need to wee and poo even when you're out and about. Find out everything you'll need to be prepared in our guide to packing a diaper bag.

 Keeping a few breast pads in your changing bag can help to absorb any unexpected leaks if you’re breastfeeding.

-Trust us, if your tiny tot relies on soothers for comfort, you’ll thank yourself later for packing lots of dummies in your changing bag.
+Trust us, if your tiny tot relies on soothers for comfort, you’ll thank yourself later for packing lots of pacifiers in your changing bag.
 A small soft toy can also help to turn sobs into smiles while you're on the go.

 Essentials for you